maxxiimo/the-front-end-manifesto/information-architecting.md

   - [Premium Pixels][]

 - Buy a template.
-Templates are significantly less expensive than hiring a designer.
+Templates are significantly less expensive than hiring a graphic designer.
 As a front end coder implementing them into your layout should be a breeze.
 Here are some template resources:

   - XXX